hrishikesh1990/stage-backend-machine-coding-round/README.md

 - POST /movies: Adds a new movie.
 - GET /tvshows: Lists all TV shows.
 - POST /tvshows: Adds a TV show.

+### User needs to be loggedin to access these features:
+- GET /watchlist: Lists all items added to the user's watchlist with pagination ( offset, limit ).
+- POST /watchlist: Adds items to the user's watch.
+- DELETE /watchlist: Removes an item from the user's watchlist.

 Note: These endpoints are already implemented and should function correctly.
 Feel free to review and improve them where necessary.

 ## Evaluation Criteria